NetWilliam/diffpng/README.md

 certain images to be identical or to be different.

 The log for the tests will be stored by the 'ctest' program after it runs.
-It will be in a subdirectory of directory where you run 'ctest', and the filename will be like so:
+It will be in a subdirectory of the directory where you run 'ctest', and the filename will be like so:

     Testing/Temporary/LastTest.log